haddocking/haddock-runner/docs/src/reference.md

 ### Path Resolution

-- **Relative paths** in the configuration file (for `input_list` and `work_dir`) are resolved relative to the configuration file's location.
+- **Relative paths** in the configuration file (for `input_list` and `work_dir`) are resolved relative to the current working directory.
-- **Relative paths** in the input list file are resolved relative to the input list file's location.

 ### Filename Pattern Resolution

 When a module parameter ends with `_fname` and contains a pattern (e.g., `_ti.tbl`), the pattern is matched against all files available for the target.
 The matching is done using regular expressions.

-If multiple files match the pattern, the module parameter will receive all matching filenames.
-If no file matches, the parameter will be omitted or cause an error depending on the HADDOCK3 module requirements.
+**IMPORTANT: If multiple files match the pattern, the match is treated as ambiguous and the resolver returns `None`, so the parameter is omitted from the generated run TOML.**

 ---